6 Reasons You’ll Love Sault Ste. Marie this Summer

 Downtown Sault Ste.
 Marie has so much to offer during the summer.
 Between the world-famous Soo Locks, shopping and dining experiences, there is plenty of fun to be had.

 Explore the Soo Locks Park and get a close-up view of 1,000-foot manmade marine mammoths passing through the locks!
 When you’re done watching freighters pass between Lake Superior and Lake Huron, take a stroll down Portage Avenue to enjoy a meal at one of the many wonderful restaurants downtown.
 But no meal is complete without dessert!
-Be sure to grab an ice cream cone and explore all the unique shops downtown.
+Be sure to grab an ice cream cone or some fudge and explore all the unique shops downtown.
 You never know what treasure you may find!

 Visit the beach